-Turkey wishes to rebuild Islamic heritage site in Timbuktu destroyed by armed groups in 2012, UNESCO representative Eloundou said
+Turkey supports to rebuild Islamic heritage site in Timbuktu destroyed by armed groups in 2012, UNESCO representative Eloundou said

 BAMAKO, Mali – Turkey is to support the rebuilding of an Islamic heritage site in Timbuktu which was destroyed by armed groups in 2012, the United Nation’s cultural agency’s (UNESCO) representative in Mali Lazare Eloundou said on Wednesday.